Password Strength Detection via Machine Learning: Analysis, Modeling, and Evaluation: MACHINE LEARNING BASED CLASSIFIER FOR STRONG AND WEAK PASSWORDS

 \subsection{Model Evaluation}

-Model evaluation represents the final phase following the training and validation of a model, with the objective of assessing the model's performance on previously unseen data.
+Model evaluation represents the final phase following the training and validation of a model, with the objective of assessing the model's performance on previously unseen data \cite{de2014very}.
 In this stage, we evaluate the selected model utilizing a test set and compute various evaluation metrics, including accuracy, recall, and F1 score, to establish a benchmark for the model's anticipated performance in real-world applications.
 We evaluate model performance based on the test set for the six models, as detailed in Table \ref{tab:test_score}.

 The ensuing analysis provides a detailed examination of the performance of the six models based on the results from the evaluation of the test set:

 \begin{itemize} \item The Support Vector Machine demonstrates superior performance across the metrics of accuracy, recall, and F1 value, particularly in the recall, which reaches 0.9968, indicating its efficacy in incorrect classification. \item Logistic regression exhibits overall modest performance in terms of accuracy, accompanied by low recall and F1 values; this suggests deficiencies in its ability to classify strong and weak passwords effectively. \item The neural network performs commendably in terms of both accuracy and recall; however, the F1 value is somewhat lower, likely owing to occasional inaccuracies in predicting specific categories. \item The decision tree excels on all evaluation metrics, achieving an accuracy of 0.9998, a recall of 1.0000, and an F1 value of 0.9976, thereby indicating its exceptional capacity for strong and weak password classification. \item Random forests also exhibit outstanding performance in accuracy and recall; nevertheless, the F1 value is slightly diminished, potentially due to inaccuracies in predicting certain categories under specific circumstances. \item The stacking model shows considerable efficacy in accuracy, recall, and F1 value, rivaling that of decision trees.
 The stacking model effectively amalgamates the strengths of multiple base models, thereby offering a robust solution for the strong and weak password classification tasks. \end{itemize}